 You can change the shutter speed by again going to manual mode and tapping the S on your screen.
 You can choose somewhere between 30 seconds and 1/4000 of a second.
 Prolonged shutter speed is are, for example, use to photograph the northern lights, the milky way, or moving water.
 You will need a tripod and remote shutter in those low light conditions and slow shutter speed.
 The speed of the shutter can also be used to freeze motion.
 You can even eliminate movement from fast-moving objects like flying birds or race cars.

 My favorite tripod (the one I use the most) is the 3K Joby Gorillapod.
-Other excellent options are the Acuvar 50″ Tripod (budget option) and the Erligpowt Tripod (all-in-one).
+Other excellent options are the Acuvar 50″ Tripod (budget option) and the All-in-one Tripod (with remote shutter).
 You can find these tripods for a reasonable price on Amazon.

 Another aspect of shutter speed is exposure.
 The longer the shutter speed, the brighter the picture.
 The sensor has a lot of time to gather the light.
 On a very bright and sunny day, you will need a faster shutter speed, so the photo is not overexposed.
 Aperture and ISO will also affect the brightness of an image.